Marcin Patrzalek: 2019–present: America's Got Talent, record deal

 After gaining more international recognition between his videos and talent show performances, Marcin toured multiple countries and continents in 2018 and 2019.

 In 2019, he auditioned for season 14 of America's Got Talent.
-During the judge cuts round, he was one of seven acts that successfully advanced to the live shows round but eventually eliminated at semi-finals.
+During the judge cuts round, he was one of seven acts that advanced to the live shows round but eventually eliminated at semi-finals.
 His performances broadened his audience and led to him signing an exclusive contract with Sony Masterworks, a division of Sony Music.
 So far, two singles were released under the imprint: "Moonlight Sonata," and "Snow Monkey".
 Both tracks were produced by Marcin and include additional modern electronic elements.
 The former quickly became one of Patrzałek's most popular releases, while the latter includes heavy reggaeton influences not characteristic of his previous work or of fingerstyle guitar in general.
 During the coronavirus pandemic, he gathered millions of followers on social media platforms Instagram and TikTok due to his increased activity.

 In March 2022, Patrzałek was a special guest at a series of seven concerts at the Royal Albert Hall in London, as part of the Classical Spectacular show.
 Soon after, he released his first official collaboration on YouTube – a duet with Japanese guitarist Ichika Nito.

 On September 13, 2024, Marcin's debut album, titled Dragon in Harmony, was released.
 The album features tracks with appearances from Portugal.
 The Man, Tim Henson of Polyphia, Delaney Bailey, and Ichika Nito.